bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 #### Lakehouse storage

-Lakehouse data for all environments and layers, by default, share a single storage account with LRS or GRS redundancy.
+Lakehouse data for all environments and zones, by default, share a single storage account with LRS or GRS redundancy.
 This can then be modified according to costs, requirements, policies, projected workload and resource limits from both Azure and Databricks.

 - Resource: ADLSGen2